 This article includes discussion of apraxia, limb apraxia, callosal apraxia, conceptual apraxia, dissociation apraxia, ideational apraxia, ideokinetic apraxia, and motor kinetic apraxia.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

-• Apraxia as impairment in the production of learned (or skilled) movements not caused by weakness, paralysis, incoordination, or sensory loss.
+• Apraxia is impairment in the production of learned (or skilled) movements that does not affect unlearned, basic movements.

 • Apraxia is usually associated with left parietal pathology.